medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ## 4 Timestamps in the CareCommunication

-The CareCommunication contains six important time stamps:
+The CareCommunication contains six important timestamps:
-	· Bundle.timestamp
+* Bundle.timestamp
-	· Provenance.recorded
+* Provenance.recorded
-	· Provenance.occuredDateTime[x]
+* Provenance.occuredDateTime[x]
-	· Communication.payload:attachment.extension:date
+* Communication.payload:attachment.extension:date
+* Communication.payload:attachment.creation
-	· Communication.payload:string.extension:date
+* Communication.payload:string.extension:date

-The six time stamps are registered at different times when the CareCommunication is generated.
+The six timestamps are registered at different times when the CareCommunication is generated.

 ### 4.1 Scenario 1- CareCommunication only text

 If the CareCommunication only contains a message text, shall the timestamps be registered as follow:
-The healthcare professional writes the message text, and the text is saved.
-This is when the first time stamp, Communication.payload:string.extension:date is registered.
-The healthcare professional then presses "send" button and the Communication.sent time stamp is registered.
+The healthcare professional writes the message text and presses the "send" button.
+This is when the first timestamp, Communication.payload:string.extension:date is registered.

 Immediately after is the CareCommunication message generated and Bundle.timestamp is registered.
-When CareCommunication message is sent the Provenance.occuredDateTime[x] and Provenance.recorded time stamp are registered.
+When CareCommunication message is sent the Provenance.occuredDateTime[x] and Provenance.recorded timestamp are registered.
 Note that the Provenance.occuredDateTime[x] is a human readable, where Provenance.recorded is a system readable.

 <figure>
 <img src="../images/cc_ONLY_TEXT.svg" alt="Simplified example: CareCommunication text only." style="width: 55%" id="Fig5">
-<figcaption text-align = "center"><b>Figure 5: Simplified example:CareCommunication text only </b></figcaption>
+<figcaption text-align = "center"><b>Figure 5: Simplified example: CareCommunication text only </b></figcaption>
 </figure>

 ### 4.2 Scenario 2- CareCommunication text and attachment

-If the CareCommunication contains a message text and one or more attachments, the timestamps shallbe registered as follow:
+If the CareCommunication contains a message text and one or more attachments, the timestamps shall be registered as follow:
-The healthcare professional writes the message text, and the text is saved.
-This is when the first time stamp, Communication.payload:string.extension:date is registered.
+The healthcare professional creates the attachement and the frist timestamp Communication.payload:attachment.creation is registered.
+The healthcare professional then writtes the message and presses the "send" button.
-Either before or after writing the message text will the healthcare professional establish the attachment.
-It is recommended that the timestamp for when the attachment is completed is registered as Communication.payload:attachment.extension:date.
-But in case this timestamp is not available, shall the timestamp for when the healthcare professional attached the attachment be registered as Communication.payload:attachment.extension:date.

-The healthcare professional then presses "send" button and the Communication.sent timestamp is registered.
+The healthcare professional then presses "send" button and timestamps, Communication.payload:string.extension:date and Communication.payload:attachment.extension:date is registered.
 Immediately after is the CareCommunication message generated and Bundle.timestamp is registered.
-When CareCommunication message is sent the Provenance.occuredDateTime[x] and Provenance.recorded time stamp are registered.
+When CareCommunication message is sent the Provenance.occuredDateTime[x] and Provenance.recorded timestamp are registered.
 Note that the Provenance.occuredDateTime[x] is a human readable, where Provenance.recorded is a system readable.

 <figure>
 <img src="../images/cc_textAttachment.svg" alt="Simplified example: CareCommunication text and attachment." style="width: 55%" id="Fig6">